arcaneAgilmente/consensual/readme.txt

 Song censoring system:
 Songs that are marked as censored are filtered out of the song list.
-The list of censored songs is saved in Save/censor_list.lua
+The list of censored songs is saved in Save/censor_list.lua Choosing to censor or uncensor a group will apply to all songs inside that group.
+Censoring can be toggled on or off through the menu on Select Music.
+Even when censoring is off, censored songs will not show up in the Random or Recently Played groups.

 Song tagging system:
 Songs can have tags applied to them, and be sorted by tag.
 Each profile has separate tag settings.